Jacky12Cheng/Sports-Scheduling-on-Single-elimination-Tournament/README.md

 - Given Data

 There are some data is given in this project.
 One is box office data, it is a three-dimension data set which is based on different matchups and venues.

+The other one is the team strength table.
+We determine which will win by using the table.

+- Objective function
+Maximize the total box office income

+I will explain the variables in the function later.

+- Variable & Parameter Definition

+- Constraints
+  - Ubar Constraints
+  To simply our problem, we construct the variable u ̅_ijp.

+  - Advance Constraints
+We decide whether to win or lose based on team strength.

+  - Venue Constraints

+  - Competition system Constraints

+  - Objective function Constraints

+- Computational Results